Tax, taxes, taxation in Dubai and the UAE

 Tax on foreign exchange fund transfers and remittances to other countries from the UAE

 - 26 Sep 2013 - Bloomberg news reported that the UAE Ministry of Finance (MOF) was considering a proposal to tax foreign exchange remittances out of the UAE, based on comments from anonymous bankers about a private memo sent to banks by the MOF (The federal Ministry of Finance has sent a circular to banks proposing the tax and invited suggestions from them on the levy, the bankers said).
 Bloomberg asked the MOF for a comment but received nothing.
 Bloomberg did quote a very diplomatic sounding Simon Williams, chief Middle East economist at HSBC in Dubai, as saying the proposal "looks like a preliminary discussion that I would not expect to lead to policy action ...
 Implementation would be extraordinarily difficult, and would likely offer only very limited returns."
 Yes, quite, to say the least.
-Nevertheless, ideas can become plans, and plans can be implemented, and there have been previous ideas implemented in the UAE which negatively affected a large number of people before being abolished or revised.
+Nevertheless, ideas can become plans, and plans can be implemented, and there have been previous ideas implemented in the UAE which negatively affected a large number of people before being abolished, revised, or reversed.

 Income tax in the UAE